INS Seed / Fast INS initialization

 The following criteria must be met for valid alignment data to be saved into receiver NVM.

-• The INS solution status must be converged, as indicated by the INS solution convergence flag in the inertial Extended Solution Status (see Table: Extended Solution Status).
+• The INS solution status must be converged, as indicated by the INS solution convergence flag in the inertial Extended Solution Status (see Table: Extended solution status).

-• The system velocity is less than 0.2 m/s.
+• The system is stationary.

 When these conditions are met, the required information is automatically saved to NVM.
 If these conditions cease to be met, the saved alignment data is automatically discarded.
 If the alignment data is discarded, error model information is automatically retained as appropriate.

-Use at Boot-up
+Use at boot-up

 • Seed data from NVM must be valid